dawah-wadah/go_micro_server/README.md

 ### this means authentications has to have some kind of persistence,
 > We need to be able to store some information
 #### So we can add a Postgres(in Docker)

+### Authentication Service
+1. Will listen for a `POST` request with a json body of a username nad pw
+2. Then it will use our `data.Models`, to check to see if the password and username combo exist
+    - a.
+Will send an appropriate response back
+3. Broker Service is a good example to use